-Next is Amazon’s existing platforms like Amazon Prime and Alexa are which make it possible for the company to offer services to new shippers.
+Next is Amazon’s existing platforms, like Amazon Prime and Alexa, which allow the company to offer services to new shippers.
 That means that Amazon can easily take advantage of those new shippers’ demand for goods or services.

-The third is Amazon’s own trucking fleet, which has not just its own same-day shipping service but also that of other establishments, which poses a genuine competitive threat to 3PLs whose core market niche is transportation.
+The third is Amazon’s trucking fleet, which has not just its same-day shipping service but also that of other establishments.
+As a result, it poses a genuine competitive threat to 3PLs, whose core market niche is transportation.

 Number four, Amazon’s expansion into the business-to-business space through Amazon Supply could take many industrial customers away from 3PLs.

 Then, Amazon’s cloud technology could be a turning point for the e-commerce industry.
-The company’s leading position in this field is set to become more dominant with time, as its investments in this sector are set to increase.
+The company’s leading position in this field will become more dominant as its investments in this sector increase.

-And finally, Amazon could possibly be in the process of committing to being a third-party logistics.
+And finally, Amazon could be in the process of committing to being a third-party logistics.

 With this info laid out, what do our participants think?

-One respondent has pointed out that Amazon’s core competencies are, in fact, shifting to those of a traditional 3PL.
-They point to areas such as order management, inventory control, delivery, and billing.
+One respondent has pointed out that Amazon’s core competencies are shifting to those of a traditional 3PL.
+For example, they point to order management, inventory control, delivery, and billing.

 More importantly, as another suggested, Amazon could spin off its logistics arm and serve clients of various industries.